 However, if your meeting generates action items, make sure to write them down and follow through on them.
 Looking back at your action items from the previous meeting can be a great way to start your next one-on-one.

-Template: what to discuss with your manager
+Template: what to discuss in one-on-ones with your manager

 5 key topics to have a successful one-on-one meeting with your manager.